- What is the Recovery Loan Scheme (RLS)?

 How do I apply?

 RLS is available through the British Business Bank’s accredited lenders, which are listed on the RLS Accredited lenders page.
-This list will be kept updated as new lenders are accredited.

 In the first instance, you should approach your usual lender– ideally via their website.
 You may also consider approaching other lenders if you are unable to access the finance you need.